d11wtq/skittle/README.md

 Reading through the test code (in the deps directory) is good way to see an example of Skittle code too.

+### Other features

+  * Dependencies can be stored in subdirectories
+  * Other supported locations for `./deps` are `~/skittle-deps` and `./skittle-deps`
+  * The dependency name is `unset` before its `is_met` and `meet` functions are run.
+This makes it safe to name a dependency the same as a system binary (i.e. if you execute the system binary `git` in a dep named `git`, you will indeed execute /usr/bin/git, rather than recurse into the dep function)

 ## Design Objectives